github-is-garbage/port-ui/docs/elements/base.md

 <details>
 <summary>Variables</summary>

+*While you can modify these variables to bypass accessors, it may cause undesired behavior.*

 `m_iX`: The current X position of the Element. \
 `m_iY`: The current Y postiion of the Element. \
 `m_iMinimumWidth`: The minimum Width of the Element. \